-The Bond Street Loft occupies an entire floor of one of New York City's original artists' loft buildings in Manhattan's Noho historic district.
-The 1,500 square foot loft was completely gutted to create a spacious two-bedroom home for a family of three.
+The Bond Street Loft occupies an entire floor of a building in the NoHo Historic District, Manhattan.
+The 1,500-square-foot loft was completely gutted to create a spacious two-bedroom home for a family of three.

-Every detail was considered to maintain the feel of the authentic New York artists' loft while providing modern amenities including central air conditioning, fumed oak floors and custom, mahogany, weighted windows.
+Every detail was considered to maintain the feel of the authentic New York artists' loft while providing modern amenities including central air conditioning, fumed oak floors, and custom mahogany weighted windows.
 Carefully selected salvaged items were purchased early in the renovation and the layout was designed to accommodate and highlight their unique proportions and organic qualities.
-Salvaged items include ten-foot tall double doors leading to the master suite and a 150 year old solid porcelain bathtub with original fittings in the master bathroom.
-A custom, steel, floor-to-ceiling bookshelf anchors the rear of the large open kitchen/living/dining room and holds the creative couple's vast collection of art and photography books.
+Salvaged items include ten-foot-tall double doors leading to the master suite and a 19th century solid porcelain bathtub with original fittings.
+A custom steel floor-to-ceiling bookshelf anchors the rear of the large open kitchen/living/dining room and holds the couple's vast collection of art and photography books.